KAITE TSUKUTTE ASOBERU - DEZAEMON

 s

-I was first introduced to the Dezaemon series with Dezaemon Plus for the Playstation, which comes with a large library of fan-made shooters.
-This Super Famicom version is virtually identical, only lacking the extra usergame shooter library.
+I was first introduced to the Dezaemon series with Dezaemon Plus for the Playstation, which comes with a decent library of fan-made shooters.
+This Super Famicom version is virtually identical, only lacking the extra usermade shooter library and some of the neat sprite effects.
 The interface is easy to use, especially the music editor which allows you to quickly compose and arrange very entertaining and catchy music tracks.
 Sadly, a limited amount of data can be saved onto the cartridge (it is not possible to load/export this data as far as I know).
 So it seems that the only way to share your home-made shooter with others is to lend them your cartridge...
-That is the only caveat, really, and it must have been rather frustrating back in the days (and the on-board Ram is rather small).
-Except for this limitation, the built-in game is very enjoyable and the editor somehow educational, showing players how 2D games used to be made.
-All in all, a unique and fun game, but I'd advice you to hunt down more recent versions first, such as the excellent Dezaemon 2 for the Sega Saturn.
+That is the only caveat, really, and it must have been rather frustrating back in the days (and the on-board RAM is rather small).
+Except for this limitation, the built-in game is very enjoyable and the editor somewhat educational, showing players how 2D games used to be made.
+All in all, Dezaemon is an unique and fun game (not for everyone though), but I'd advice you to hunt down Dezaemon Plus for the Playstation (which makes this Super Famicom version seem kind of redundant), or the excellent Dezaemon 2 for the Sega Saturn.

 PLEASE CLICK HERE IF VGDEN GAME MENU IS MISSING